LPDI-EPFL/masif_seed/README.md

 params['nn_score_cutoff'] = 0.8 # Recommended values: [0.8-0.95] (higher is stricter)
 ```

-The number of sites to target in the protein (generally one should be fine? ):
+The number of sites to target in the protein (generally one should be fine):

 ```
 # Number of sites to target in the protein